joe-getcouragenow/shared/doc/SPEC.md

     - All changes in the system can be linked back against an Issue.
     - This is a type of aduit trailing, but is designed to allow all users to collaborate around Issues and work collectivly to resolve them, whilst keeping an Audit trail at the Issue level.
 - Secure Email and DNS
-    - The system incorporates a DNS and Email Server.
+    - The system incorporates a DNS and email server.
     - This is needed by some Orgs that are using third party email and DNS, and so leaking their and their clients privacy.
     - The DNS Server acts as a type of Applications firewall in that it prevents malware, bots and other external tracking systems to reach the main servers or any of your users.
     - If they all use the DNS Server they get this protection.